rachel-webb/byu-biophysics.github.io/_pages/team.md

 description: Our team is made up of a group of interdisciplinary professors, grad students, post-doctoral scholars, undergraduates, and research staff.
 Click on each person to get to know them better!
 nav: true
 nav_order: 3
-display_categories: [Leaders, Grad Students, Undergraduates, Research Staff]
+display_categories: [PIs, Grad Students, Research Staff, Undergraduates]
 horizontal: false
 ---